dfinity/motoko/design/IDL.md

 -------------------------------------------------------------------------------------------------------------------
 func ( <argtype1>,*,<argtype2>,* ) -> ( <argtype3>,*,<argtype4>,* ) <funcann>* <: func ( <argtype1'>,* ) -> ( <argtype2'>,* ) <funcann>*
 ```
 where the premises are read pointwise, with all meta-sequences per premise having the same length.
-The fourth premise is vacuoulsy true and included only for symmetry.
+The fourth premise is vacuously true and included only for symmetry.

 Viewed as sets, the annotations on the functions must be equal.